eclipse-openj9/openj9/doc/compiler/control/CheckpointRestoreCoordination.md

    `TR::CompilationInfo::SAMPLE_THR_SUSPENDED`; if it's not then it releases the Sampler Monitor, acquires the CR Monitor, releases the Comp Monitor, and waits on the CR Monitor
-4. The Sampler Thread checks if the `TR::CompilationInfo::_checkpointStatus` is set to `TR_CheckpointStatus::SUSPEND_THREADS_FOR_CHECKPOINT`; if so it acquires the Comp Monitor[^2]
+4. The Sampler Thread checks if the `TR::CRRuntime::_checkpointStatus` is set to `TR_CheckpointStatus::SUSPEND_THREADS_FOR_CHECKPOINT`; if so it acquires the Comp Monitor[^2]
 5. The Sampler Thread acquires the Sampler Monitor